-I have today made my last payment due on my mortgage with Lloyds.
-I assume I don't need a Arnside conveyancer on the Lloyds panel to remove the mortgage at the Land Registry.
+I have paid off my mortgage with RBS.
+I assume I don't need a Arnside conveyancing practitioner on the RBS panel to remove the mortgage at the Land Registry.
 Am I right?

-If you have finished paying off your Lloyds mortgage, they may send you evidence showing that you have paid it off.
+If you have finished paying off your RBS mortgage, they may send you evidence showing that you have paid it off.
 Alternatively they may notify the Land Registry directly.
-The Land Registry need to see this evidence before they will remove the Lloyds mortgage from the register.
-Lloyds, and any evidence they send you, will determine the action you need to take.
+The Land Registry need to see this evidence before they will remove the RBS mortgage from the register.
+RBS, and any evidence they send you, will determine the action you need to take.
 In cases where no conveyancer is acting for you and you have paid off your mortgage:

 - but are not moving to another property

-- where Lloyds has sent the Land Registry the discharge electronically, and
+- where RBS has sent the Land Registry the discharge electronically, and

-- Lloyds has instructed the Land Registry to do so
+- RBS has instructed the Land Registry to do so

-Our solicitor in Arnside has discovered a defect with the lease for the apartment we are buying in Arnside.
-The other side have offered defective title insurance as a workaround.
-We are happy with insurance and will cover the costs.
-Our lawyer says that as he is on the lender conveyancing panel he must ensure that the lender is happy with this solution.
-Who is the client here, us or the mortgage company?
+Our conveyancer in Arnside has uncovered a defect with the lease for the property we are buying in Arnside.
+The seller’s lawyers have suggested defective title insurance as a workaround.
+We are happy with insurance and will pay for it.
+Our solicitor has advised that as he is on the mortgage company conveyancing panel he must ensure that the lender is happy with this solution.
+Are we the client or is the mortgage company?